ian-campbell/acs-to-csv/README.md

-# 2019 American Community Survey data table builder
+# American Community Survey to CSV

 #### This project is licensed under the terms of the MIT license.

-This script only works with the most recent version (2019) of the American Community Survey.
+This script works with the 2019 American Community Survey 5 year edition.

+python3 script.py -h